willramsay/reading_notes/index.md

 ### 2025

 #### May
+* 20 May &mdash; David Howarth, *1066: The Year of the Conquest*, 1977
+* 20 May &mdash; Matthew Arnold, “Empedocles on Etna.
+A Dramatic Poem”, 1852
 * 18 May &mdash; Antoine de Saint-Exupéry, *Le Petit Prince*, 1943
 * 17 May &mdash; John Buchan, *The Thirty-Nine Steps*, 1915
 * 17 May &mdash; Thomas Lodge, *A Margarite of America*, 1596